 “Right now I am somewhat of an ambassador for UC Davis in Kenya,” she says.
 “While my primary funding comes from the Fogarty International Center, through this Seed Grant I am engaging with the community, working with farmers, and giving talks and offering workshops.”

-Thanks to the seed funding, Waterman is now also focusing on improving the processing and drying facilities for moringa farmers, developing moringa cold storage devices in collaboration with a team from Colorado State, and connecting her academic research to local universities in Kenya and greater eastern Africa.
+Thanks to the seed funding, Waterman is now also focusing on improving the processing and drying facilities for moringa farmers, developing moringa cold storage devices in collaboration with a team, and connecting her academic research to local universities in Kenya and greater eastern Africa.

 With a visiting faculty position at African Leadership University (ALU), come October Waterman will be giving ALU business students a weeklong workshop on grant writing that specifically addresses poverty and hunger.